 Is your guy an awesome chef or maybe a weekend warrior on the BBQ?
 Whether he’s headed to the next Chili Cook-Off or just flippin’ burgers for a family picnic, our cook’s apron and hot mitt combo is sure to light his fire.
 The apron construction couldn’t be simpler.
 You provide a simple rectangle of fabric; we provide a free downloadable template for the armhole cutout.
-Hem the edges, attach the pockets and ties, add a grommet, and you’re good to go.
+Hem the edges, attach the pockets and ties, add a grommet, and you’re good to grill.

-One project can turn out an unlimited number of ways, depending on the choices you make with fabrics, trims, and notions.
+One project can turn out in an unlimited number of ways, depending on the choices you make with fabrics, trims, and notions.
 We made this great-for-guys apron + mitt in two different fabric sets.
 Our original design is a fun summer style with nautical stripes running in two different directions.
 The second apron’s more neutral tones upscale the overall mood while retaining the rustic touches of a metal grommet closure for the neck loop and heavy topstitching accents.

-The overall designs features clean and simple lines with just a few subtle details, like bold topstitching and a jumbo pocket panel.
+The overall design features clean and simple lines with just a few subtle details, like bold topstitching and a jumbo pocket panel.
 A décor weight fabric or mid-weight canvas are good choices for this urban, industrial vibe that works indoors or out.
 Our awesome model is an actual chef, and he gave the apron’s comfort and coverage a five-star review.

-We used the feature print from each apron for a matching hot mitt, adding a coordinating cotton lining and thermal batting between the layers.
+We used the feature print from each apron for a matching hot mitt, adding a coordinating cotton Lining and thermal Batting between the layers.
 The entire set would make a great gift for any of your favorite cooks – whether gourmet foodies or good ol’ grillers.

-There’s no rule stating this must be a guy’s apron!
+There’s also no rule stating this must be a guy’s apron!
 Our cutting measurements are based on someone about 6′ tall, our model is a few inches over.
 With a slight adjustment to the overall length, you could easily downsize the pattern.
 As with any alterations, it’s best to remove proportionate amounts from all pattern elements.
 In this case it would mean proportionately reducing the length of the apron bid, apron skirt, and perhaps even the pocket, depending on how short you go.

 As a reference, this apron finishes approximately 30″ wide at its widest point across the center and approximately 10¼” at its narrowest point across the top; the total length, top to bottom, is approximately 37″; the ties are each approximately 38″ long.